FoleyLab/wptherml_v1.0.0/README.md

 ## Quick Start
 - WPTherml is written in Python 3 and requires the numpy, scipy, and matplotlib packages.
 Current installation of the Anaconda Python 3 package should provide all you need on Windows, Mac, or Linux platforms
-- To get started, clone or download this repository to your computer
+- To get started from github:
+  -- clone or download this repository to your computer -- install by typing `python setup.py install`
 - Open a new .py file in your favorite text editor or IDE, e.g.

 `vim example.py`